 In 2015 I completed a Ph.D. at Goldsmiths, University of London.
 My research project investigates contemporary events of video game culture surrounding the relation between gamers and games.
 I look at game archaeologies, the hacking of PlayStation Network, independent games, gamification, game art and the GamerGate controversy.
 I propose a creative approach to the study of games and digital media, one that reconsiders the involvement of the scholar in the performative act of creating narratives in order to make sense of the events of video game culture.
 My Ph.D. dissertation will soon be published as a monograph by Goldsmiths Press.

-I have also been working as Research Associate at the Gamification Lab, Centre for Digital Cultures (Leuphana University) where I produced research around the aesthetic, ethical and political implications of gamification.
+I have been working as Associate Lecturer at the Interactive Media BSc, University of York.
+I have also been involved as Research Associate at the Gamification Lab, Centre for Digital Cultures (Leuphana University) where I produced research around the aesthetic, ethical and political implications of gamification.
 In May 2015 I have been co-organising the yearly DiGRA conference, the major international conference on game studies.

 Previously I have been teaching at Goldsmiths as Associate Lecturer at the Media and Communications department, and as Lecturer at London South Bank University, at the Game Cultures BA (Hons) and the Digital Media Arts BA.